Popularly known as Toyota’s unkillable midsize pickup truck, the Tacoma’s success is rooted in its proven durability and reliability.

 - Columbus: $1,111

 If you’re a car enthusiast like us, chances are your Tacoma won’t stay stock for long.
-Leveling kits, low offset wheels, light bars, and even bolt-on camping equipment can affect your insurance premium.
+While you can get away with subtle mods like a replacement shift knob in your Tacoma, leveling kits, low or negative wheel offsets, light bars, roof racks, and even equipment like a camper shell can affect your insurance premium.

 The rule of thumb here is staying legal.
 While legal mods can affect your premium, they won’t void it, whereas undeclared modifications that aren’t in line with the law can cause trouble for you in the event of an accident.